robertomest/araujomarins.github.io/_drafts/2016-8-15-ctc-labelling-unsegmented-data-with-rnn.md

 ### Next steps

-In a matter of fact, we haven’t exploited increase the network depth yet.
+In a matter of fact, we haven’t exploited increasing the network depth yet.
 So in our next steps, we’ll try to apply the same dataset and cost function in deeper models, *i.e.*, with more layers.